 In a second experiment, we simply add state boundaries to the experiment.
-Each state is assigned its actual number of congressional districts, such as fifty-five in California and one in Wyoming.
+Each state is assigned its actual number of congressional districts.
 Now districts are created from random sampling (without replacement) of county blocks within each state.
-Figure 6 shows the distribution of the simulated polarization measure across 1000 iterations.
+The lighter solid curve in Figure 4 shows the distribution of the simulated polarization measure.
 Simply adding state boundaries raises the mean simulated polarization to .771.
-This implies that 33 percent of the sorting effect (Polarization - AIDD) is the result of demographic and political variation across states.
+This implies that 33% of the sorting effect (Polarization - AIDD) is the result of demographic and political variation across states.
 And no more than a .096 difference in party means can be accounted for by how voters are allocated within states.

 There are many reasons, however, to believe that even this small estimated effect is much larger than the actual effect.
 The first reason has to do with the limitations of the county data.
 Our procedure assumes that counties are demographically and politically homogeneous.
 In states with large counties, this homogeneity assumption makes it more unlikely that the simulations will produce either very conservative or very liberal districts.
-For example, the county blocks from counties that have sizeable minority populations but are less than fifty percent minority, cannot be used by our simulations to generate very liberal majority-minority districts.
+For example, the county blocks from counties that have sizeable minority populations but are less than 50% minority cannot be used by our simulations to generate very liberal majorityminority districts.
 Similarly, our simulations cannot put together the wealthy parts of Los Angeles County.
 Obviously, this reduces the chance of simulating high levels of polarization.
 The second reason why these random simulations overestimate the effects of gerrymandering is that they ignore a number of legal constraints on the districting process.
 Most importantly they ignore geographical constraints such as contiguity and compactness.
 Without geographic contiguity, there is less chance for similar areas to be paired together.
-A block from relatively wealthy

-Nassau Country New York is not likely to be paired with a similar area from adjacent Suffolk County.
+Our simulations are unlikely to pair a block from relatively wealthy Nassau County, New York, with a similar area from adjacent Suffolk County.
 Finally, random districts violate reasonable norms of representation.
 In the random districting scenario, all districts within a state are approximately microcosms of the state.
 Political and racial minorities have little opportunity to elect representatives who share their preferences.
 Districting systems that take such representation seriously will necessarily produce more polarization than the random districting benchmark.

-6.2 Geographical Constraints
+Geographical Constraints

-Although there is little we can do about the effects of the homogeneity assumption, we can roughly estimate the effects of imposing contiguity and compactness requirements.
-Because of the coarseness of using county data, it is quite difficult to devise simulations of all districting plans that meet these requirements.
+We can roughly estimate the effects of imposing contiguity and compactness requirements.
+Because the county data are coarse, it is quite difficult to devise simulations of all districting plans that meet these requirements.
 Therefore, we use two different crude approximations.
-In the first, we rank order the county blocks within each state by longitude of the county center.
-Then on the basis of this ranking we divide the state into districts from North to South so that district 1 is composed of the most northern county blocks and district k is the most southern.
+In the first, we rank order the blocks within each state by longitude of the county center.
+Then on the basis of this ranking we divide the state into districts from east to west so that district 1 is composed of the most eastern county blocks and district k is the most western.
 The second experiment is the same as the first except that latitude is used.
 Both of these districting schemes satisfy contiguity and compactness, but of course they represent just two of the many that do so.